-AT&T offers two discounted cellular plans for seniors that start at $29.99 per month.
+AT&T offers one discounted cellular plan for seniors that starts at $40 per month, per line.

 AARP members can save $10 per month per line on the AT&T Unlimited Elite Plan.

 AT&T, one of the largest telecommunications companies, offers reliable nationwide 5G and affordable wireless discounts for seniors.
 They also offer discounts for AARP members, military veterans, and their families.

 Additionally, AT&T’s wireless network covers more than 99 percent of Americans and 100 million U.S. consumers across mobile and broadband.
 We’ll discuss some of the ways seniors can save on mobile plans.

 AT&T offers three different ways for seniors to save on their wireless bills.

 If you’re an active AARP member, you can save up to $10 per line when you choose the AT&T Unlimited Elite Plan, along with 15 percent off eligible accessories and up to $45 in savings for activation and upgrade fees.
 The $10 per line discount is applicable on up to one to five lines, and only the primary account holder must be an AARP member.

 If you’re over the age of 55 and reside in the state of Florida, you qualify for the AT&T Unlimited 55+ Plan.
 With this plan, customers get two lines with unlimited talk, text, and data for $40 per month per line.
 With many other wireless companies charging upward of $60 per month for unlimited data, this offer is a great one for Florida residents.
 We can’t wait for it to expand to other states.

 As of May 2020, the AT&T Senior Nation plan is no longer available.
 Seniors looking for a plan with unlimited talk and text might instead opt for one of their prepaid plans.
 AT&T prepaid plans start at $25 per month.